dotnet-websharper/core/docs/ProjectTemplates.md

  1. **Client-Server Application** - a full client-server application implemented as a WebSharper [sitelet](Sitelets.md).

     The sitelet uses a dynamic HTML template and placeholders that are instantiated by the sitelet.
 See the [HTML templates](Templates.md) page for more information on dynamic templating.

-    These applications exist in two flavors: a **Client-Server Web Application** runs as an ASP.NET module, while a **Self-Hosted Client-Server Web Application** runs as a self-contained executable using an OWIN self-host container.
+    These applications exist in two kinds: a **Client-Server Web Application** runs as an ASP.NET module, while a **Self-Hosted Client-Server Web Application** runs as a self-contained executable using an OWIN self-host container.

  2. **HTML Application** - a multi-page HTML/JavaScript application.